The Lingering “Disease” Those who Recover From Drug & Alcohol Addiction

 Aside from health problems that can result from drug and alcohol abuse, there is also the disease of addiction.
-Stopping alcohol, drugs or addictive behaviour doesn’t magically make this go away.
-This is why addiction is classed as a “chronic, progressive relapsing brain disease” by the National Institutes on Drug Abuse (NIDA).
+Stopping alcohol, drugs, or addictive behaviour doesn’t magically make this go away.
+This is why addiction is a “chronic, progressive relapsing brain disease” by the National Institutes on Drug Abuse (NIDA).

 Whilst drug and alcohol addiction can never be cured, it can be managed.
 For most individuals in recovery, this means practising principles and methods that have been proven to assist ongoing recovery from drugs and alcohol.

-40-60% Of Individuals In Recovery from Drugs and Alcohol Relapse
+40-60% Of Individuals In Recovery from Drug and Alcohol Relapse

 According to statistics from The National Institutes on Drug Abuse, 40-60% of individuals with a substance misuse disorder relapse.

-For this reason, it is vital that any continuing or new mental health problems are treated promptly by professional.
-The same applies to physical health conditions, as constant pain, limited mobility and stress also take its toll on the mind and spirit.
+For this reason, it is vital that any continuing or new mental health problems are treated promptly by professionals.
+The same applies to physical health conditions, as constant pain, limited mobility and stress also take their toll on the mind and spirit.

 The Importance of Balance in Recovery From Alcohol and Drug Abuse

-To labour this point, if you are in physical pain your mind and mood will be affected also.
-If you are mentally suffering, your spirit will be disconnected from the now and your physical health will deteriorate.
-Balance of the mind, body and soul is important for any individual but for those in recovery from drugs and alcohol, it is vital!
+To labour this point, if you are in physical pain, your mind and mood will also be affected.
+If you are mentally suffering, your spirit will be disconnected from the now, and your physical health will deteriorate.
+Balance of the mind, body and soul is important for any individual, but for those in recovery from drugs and alcohol, it is vital!